NathanEmb/codetrails/content/posts/4-computer-networks-notes/index.md

 Step 3: The server then sends a segment with FIN bit set to 1, indicating that connection is closed.

 Step 4: The client sends an ACK for it to the server.
-It also waits for sometime to resend this acknowledgment in case the first ACK segment is lost.
+It also waits for some time to resend this acknowledgment in case the first ACK segment is lost.

 ![teardown](<Screen Shot 2020-01-16 at 9.47.18 PM.png>)